oracle-livelabs/developer/redwood-extensions/saasservice/saasservice.md

 This lab shows you how to create a connection to data that lives in Oracle Fusion Cloud Applications.
 We'll use the service catalog in VB Studio to browse the available REST services, pick one, then display data from it on our page.

-Estimated Time: 5 minutes
+Estimated Time: 15 minutes

 ### About Oracle Fusion Cloud Apps REST APIs
 Oracle Fusion Cloud Apps provides REST-based access to its data.
-VB Studio is built to use those endpoints by leveraging a service catalog, single sign-on, and knowledge of services' advanced functionality, such as filtering and pagination.
+VB Studio is built to use those endpoints by leveraging a service catalog, single sign-on, and knowledge of the services' advanced functionality, such as filtering and pagination.

 ### Objectives